martbhell/martbhell.github.io/posts/2024/01/rpi-eee.md

 The wired network connection lost connection every now and then.
 Most of the time this didn't bother because buffering but sometimes it did annoy.

+This was on Raspian 11 and a raspberry 4.

 This was visible in `dmesg -T` output: